0xsyr0/jekyll-theme-chirpy/_posts/2020-11-06-openadmin.md

 Password: bloodninjas
 ```

-change the file permission on the key - like always.
+Change the file permission on the key - like always.

 ```console
 $ chmod 600 joanna_id_rsa